ggardel/ggardel.github.io/README.md

 # ggardel.github.io

-# PS:This portfolio* now (2017) is included as a Project at my new Website/Portfolio/Blog and more...
+# PS:This portfolio*(2017) is now included as a Project at my new Website/Portfolio/Blog and more...
-  visit here:  www.gustdev.com
+  visit here my new Portfolio Website:  www.gustdev.com